WHEN DO YOU WRITE?

 WHERE DO YOU GET YOUR IDEAS?

 Ever since I was young, if I couldn’t sleep, I would make up stories in my head.
 A few of those ideas have been written into my manuscripts.
 But most ideas come from real life drama – a friend whose husband died, a divorce due to an affair with a friend of the couple, a devastating car accident that changes a life.
 My stories start with one idea which I then grow into something with tentacles and conflicts, and of course, romance.
 It’s so fun!

 DO ALL YOUR STORIES HAVE LAWYERS AS THEIR MAIN CHARACTERS?

 They say “write what you know.”
 I know lawyers — lots of them – working in many different areas of law.
-My firm has 125 of them.
-My husband, who is also a lawyer at our firm, practices personal injury, so he is helpful when I have that type of case in my story line.
+My previous firm had 125 of them.
+My husband, who was also a lawyer at our firm, practiced personal injury, so he is helpful when I have that type of case in my story line.
 My background is in family law and estate planning.
 Given my career as well as my contacts, it is very easy to incorporate lawyer characters into my manuscripts.
-However, I do have one manuscript in which the hero and heroine are teachers.
-I know a few of those as well.
+However, I do have books where the main characters have other professions.

 HOW DID YOU GET STARTED AS A WRITER?